 Loneliness is a tricky emotion to understand.
 Maybe you feel like you're lacking attachments you once had, or you're facing something new like an unfamiliar school, town, job or other life change.
-Perhaps you feel like you don't have anyone to share your feelings and experiences with.
-Or you feel unlovable - even if others don't think so - and aren't sure why.
+Perhaps you feel like you don't have anyone to share in your feelings, or feel unlovable - even if others don't think so - and aren't sure why.
 However it presents itself, loneliness creates powerful feelings of emptiness and isolation, but it's more common than you think.

 Nearly half of Americans often feel alone or left out.
 Loneliness is not necessarily the same as being alone, though.
-We may be alone for long periods without feeling at all lonely.
-On the loneliness as a defect tend to have difficulties taking social risks or initiating social contact, and are likely to approach social encounters with cynicism and mistrust.

-61% of American adults feel as though they lack companionship. other hand, we may feel lonely in a familiar setting without really understanding why.
-See?
-Tricky.
+We may be alone for long periods without feeling lonely at all.
+On the other hand, we may feel lonely in a familiar setting without really understanding why.